Research on Jewellery marks/signatures C to D

-Up to 1955 they patented their designs after they copyrighted them.
-Some of their jewelry is signed and some not.
+Up to 1955, they patented their designs after they copyrighted them.
+Some of their jewellery is signed and some not.
 Had factories in the US and also Sussex, UK.

-Coro - US jewelry company that had a factory in Sussex, the UK from 1949.
+Coro - US jewellery company that had a factory in Sussex, the UK from 1949.
 So although not English they did produce jewellery here in the Uk and you can find some pieces signed as such.
 In production from 1901 to 1979.
 The factory was taken over by Swarovski in the late 1970s or early 1980s.
 The jewellery is both signed and unsigned.
-Coro also produced many other pieces under various names including Corocraft, Jewelcraft and their high end pieces Vendome.
+Coro also produced many other pieces under various names including Corocraft, Jewelcraft and their high-end pieces Vendome.

 Corocraft - see signatures used by Coro, Jewelcraft, Corocraft, Vendome in alphabetical order.

-A huge amount of jewelry and accessories can be found today still - Sarah Coventry brooches, necklaces, bracelets, rings, earrings, men's jewelry, children's jewelry, scarves and key rings.
+A huge amount of jewellery and accessories can be found today still - Sarah Coventry brooches, necklaces, bracelets, rings, earrings, men's jewellery, children's jewellery, scarves and key rings.

-Each collection was advertised in brochures which helps dating.
+Each collection was advertised in brochures which help to date.
 Several books have also been written which are also invaluable for the name of each piece and matching items.
 Advertisements in magazines can be found.

-Czechoslavakia - signed on some jewelry pieces.
+Czechoslavakia - signed on some jewellery pieces.
 The country became Czechoslovakia as previous Bohemia.
 The country came into being after the first World War in late October 1918.
-So jewelry signed Czechoslovakia is dated from 1918.
-Care need to be taken when distinguishing Czechoslovakian jewelry, some are marked and some are not.
+So jewellery signed Czechoslovakia is dated from 1918.
+Care needs to be taken when distinguishing Czechoslovakian jewellery, some are marked and some are not.
 The findings are quite distinctive.
 But take care that it is genuine.
 They are often made with good quality glass beads and garnets.
-However most Czech jewelry will be dated between the First World War and the second.
-Because in WW2, the Germans took over and most of the jewelry makers were in Jewish communities.
-Never recovering it's early years of brilliance.
+However, most Czech jewellery will be dated between the First World War and the second.
+Because in WW2, the Germans took over and most of the jewellery makers were in Jewish communities.
+Never recovering its early years of brilliance.

 Danecraft - 1934 - present, Providence, Rhode Island, US company.
 The founder was of Italian heritage (Victor Primavera).
-Produced sterling silver and fake jewelry.
+Produced sterling silver and fake jewellery.

 Daub Andreas - 1875 to present.
-German company producing high quality plated and fine jewelry.
+German company producing high quality plated and fine jewellery.
 Signature is A * D.